saros-project/saros/docs/contribute/best-practices.md

         users of the class can rely on the objects to be immutable and all methods to be side effect free.
 This helps A LOT when using a class.
--   Avoid implementing many interfaces in the same class whereever possible (more than one is necessary only in rare cases).
+-   Avoid implementing many interfaces in the same class wherever possible (more than one is necessary only in rare cases).
 Use nested or anonymous classes instead.
 It makes it much easier to understand and modify your code.